ctjacobs/pyqso/README.md

 Installation and running
 ------------------------

-Assuming that the current working directory is PyQSO's base directory (the directory that the `Makefile` is in), PyQSO can be run via the terminal by issuing the following command:
+Assuming that the current working directory is PyQSO's base directory (the directory that the `Makefile` is in), PyQSO can be run without installation by issuing the following command in the terminal:

     python3 bin/pyqso